 ■ Synthesise findings by writing a technical-style report

-■ Present and discuss in a video the research undertaken
+■ Present and discuss in a poster and talk, the research undertaken

 Minimum Requirement for Award of Credits